Joel-Haeberli/it-security-docs/docs/themes/Zero Trust Architecture.md

 ### Security Model

-- Zero trust security model assume:
+- Zero trust security model assumes:
 	- that **an attacker is present in the environment**
 	- that an enterprise-owned environment is no more trustworthy than any other public environment
 - an enterprise must: